Concrete examples of the rate of convergence of Chernoff approximations: numerical results for the heat semigroup and open questions on them (with appendix: full list of pictures and Python code): Introduction

+with a reasonable accuracy (coefficient of determinance $R^2>0.98$).
+We see that coefficients $\alpha$ and $\beta$ depend on the smoothness of the initial condition $u_0$ and on the Chernoff function used in the construction of Chernoff approximations.
+However, the dependence of $\alpha$ and $\beta$ on the initial condition has some other features that we do not know how to explain; they are listed in the end of the paper.

-P.S.Prudnikov in 2020 studied \cite{Prud} this question in a similar setting, but his approach does not allow a direct generalization.
-Meanwhile the simulation method that we use allows to study not only heat equation, but also equations with variable coefficients.
-Also we consider more initial conditions than were studied in \cite{Prud}.
+P.S.~Prudnikov in 2020 studied \cite{Prudnikov2020} this question in a similar setting, but his approach does not allow for a direct generalization.
+Meanwhile, the simulation method that we use allows us to study not only the heat equation, but also the equations with variable coefficients.
+In addition, we consider more initial conditions than were studied in \cite{Prudnikov2020}.

-Now let us provide necessary background on the topic to explain the notion of Chernoff tangency and Chernoff operator-valued function that are important to understand how we obtain Chernoff approximations $u_n(t,x)$.
+Now let us provide the necessary background on the topic to explain the notion of Chernoff tangency and the Chernoff operator-valued function that are important to understand how we obtain Chernoff approximations $u_n(t,x)$.